Counseling And Psychological Services (CAPS), Accredited by IACS

 *The link below can only be accessed from a computer that is on campus and not wireless.*

-The group meets on Tuesdays starting at 3:30pm in CAPS's group room.
-If you are interested in the group and/or have questions, please contact Dr. Holsinger at 434.395.2409 or longwoodCAPS@longwood.edu.
+If you are interested in attending this workshop and/or have questions, please contact Dr. Glass at 434.395.2409 or longwoodCAPS@longwood.edu.

 Stress and Anxiety Management Group

-This group is designed for people who have symptoms related to stress and anxiety and are seeking support and learning methods to cope with stress.
-This is a support group where students who suffer from stress and anxiety can attend and get support and constructive feedback from other students who suffer with problems related to stress/anxiety.
-Counselors also will tailor and present psychoeducational information on how to manage stress/anxiety at the request of the group.
+This group is designed for people who have symptoms related to stress and anxiety and are seeking support and methods to cope with stress.
+This is a support group where students who experience stress and anxiety can get support and constructive feedback from other students who struggle with problems related to stress/anxiety.
+Counselors will present psychoeducational information related to stress/anxiety, at the request of the group.
 The group is a great place to get support from counselors and fellow students for issues related to stress/anxiety.

-This support group was established at Longwood in the Fall '09 as a collaboration between the Counseling Center and Office of Disability Resources.
+This support group was established at Longwood in the Fall '09 as a collaboration between CAPS and the Office of Disability Resources.
 The group is open to any student who has registered with the Office of Disability Resources.
 Advocacy, Communication, and Transition (ACT) provides a safe place for students to openly discuss issues, share concerns, and receive support.

 This group meets Thursdays starting at 3:30 in the Office of Disability Resources.
 If you are interested in ACT and/or have questions, please contact Lindsay Farrar 434.395.2391 trs: 711 or Dr. Maureen Walls-McKay at 434.395.2409.